UNESCO in Cuba

 CubaUNESCO

-Cuba has several UNESCO World Heritage Sites that showcase the country’s cultural and natural diversity.
+UNESCO in Cuba has several World Heritage Sites that showcase the country’s cultural and natural diversity.
 Please note that new sites may have been added or changes may have occurred since then.
 Here is a comprehensive list of UNESCO World Heritage Sites in Cuba, along with brief explanations of their significance:

 Old Havana and its Fortifications (1982)